 What Topics Are Covered on TUS-CPS Questionnaires?

-Although the TUS has changed slightly between 1992 and 2011, it has generally contained the same information provided in 1992-93, covering:
+Although the TUS has changed slightly between 1992 and 2015, it has generally contained the same information covering:

 - current cigarette smoking status and amount smoked;